-- Students repeating a course in which an 'T' or 'XF' was previously received will not be funded. - Students repeating courses in which a 'C-' or below was received can only repeat the course once and be eligible for funding for that course. - Students repeating previously withdrawn 'W' courses are only eligible for funding one additional time for that course.
+- Students repeating a course in which an "XF" was previously received will not be funded for that particular course. - Students repeating courses in which a 'C-' or below was received can only repeat the course once and be eligible for funding for that course. - Students repeating previously withdrawn 'W' courses are only eligible for funding one additional time for that course.